erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions.md

 <img class="screenshot" alt="Giving Submit and Cancel permissions to HR Manager for Leave Applications.
 'Apply User Permissions' is unchecked to give full access." src="{{docs_base_url}}/assets/img/users-and-permissions/setting-up-permissions-hr-manager-role.png">

    2. **Leave Approver should be able to see and update Leave Applications applicable to him/her.**
-     Leave Approver is given Read and Write access at Level 0, with Apply User Permissions enabled.
+     Leave Approver is given Read and Write access at Level 0.
 Relevant Employee Documents should be enlisted in the User Permissions of Leave Approvers.
 (This effort is reduced for Leave Approvers mentioned in Employee Documents, by programmatically creating User Permission records.)

 <img class="screenshot" alt="Giving Read, Write and Submit permissions to Leave Approver for Leave Applications.'Apply User Permissions' is checked to limit access based on Employee." src="{{docs_base_url}}/assets/img/users-and-permissions/setting-up-permissions-leave-approver-role.png">